TheUrbanWild/WildLoggingDB/README.md

 Transfered to this repo [here](https://github.com/TheUrbanWild/WildLoggingDB/blob/master/documentation/restlet/swagger.yaml)
 Now we have the definition of the interface, to use in this project.
 Note: RESTlet's UI is the best for creating interfaces.
 Well worth getting an account and using it.

+## Create a Heroku Account for Alice
+1. Create a mailbox for this purpose: alicedigitallabs+urbanwild@gmail.com
+2. Create  Heroku account in this name: